What is the Care Quality Commission (CQC)?

 There are four ratings given to health and social care services: Outstanding, Good, Requires Improvement, and Inadequate.
 These can help you compare services and make choices about care.
 By law, care providers must display their ratings so that people who use their services can easily see them.

 How is Benenden Hospital rated by the CQC?

-We are very proud to have been rated as Outstanding in our latest CQC report, which took place in January 2017.
-You can view a copy of the current inspection report here.
+We’re immensely proud to have been rated as Outstanding in our latest CQC Inspection Report, which was published in May 2017.
+Inspectors found several areas of outstanding practice across the hospital, including: